 Skip to navigation Skip to content

-This document outlines the process for Service Officers to follow when recording child support details for a previous year Family Tax Benefit FTB) claim in Customer First.
+This document explains the process for Service Officers to follow when checking and recording child support details for a previous year Family Tax Benefit (FTB) claim in Customer First.

 Child support and FTB claims